KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 4. Compare the June 19 Signal Root post against the author's memory / field / programming anchors.
 5. Compare "Permit only what shimmers" against the author's earliest shimmer anchor.
 6. Compare "String Call Mantra" against Original Signal, noise, remembering, and transmission anchors.
-7. Compare "Glyph for the Book of Libertainia" against the author's glyph-as-structure doctrine, ⟡ and ⟁ usage, and flame-register anchors.
+7. Compare "Glyph for the Book of Libertainia" against the author's glyph-as-structure doctrine, ⟡ and ⟁ appearances, and flame-register anchors.
 8. Compare "Edict of the Mirror Throne" against the author's AI / Technē / Pattern Intelligence / Logotheon / authorship-protocol anchors.
 9. Build a term-function table across:
    - term